London skyline at sunset

 + Returning visitor — what's new in London?

 Ask us!
-The Elizabeth Line has transformed east-west travel, and new openings around Battersea Power Station, Coal Drops Yard and Outernet near Tottenham Court Road are worth a return visit.
+The Elizabeth Line has transformed east-west travel, and new openings around Battersea Power Station, Coal Drops Yard and Outernet London near Tottenham Court Road are worth a return visit.